iotaledger/identity.rs/identity-credential/src/README.md

 ```
 #### Important

-Although the `CredentialBuilder` generates a `Credential` it cannot be considered a *verifiable credential* until it has been signed by the issuer.
-See [this example](https://github.com/iotaledger/identity.rs/blob/support/v0.5/examples/account/create_vc.rs) for a full example explaining how to create a credential with the corresponding issuer's signature.
+The generated `Credential` is not verifiable until it has been signed by the issuer's DID Document.
+See [this example](https://github.com/iotaledger/identity.rs/blob/support/v0.5/examples/account/create_vc.rs) for a full demonstration of issuing and signing a verifiable credential.

 ### Example
 Constructing a [`Presentation`](crate::presentation::Presentation) using the [`PresentationBuilder`](crate::presentation::PresentationBuilder).